Biosecurity: health protection and sanitation strategies for cattle

 Livestock owners and industry personnel who support their farms are genuinely concerned with the health, wellbeing and productivity of Ontario's cattle.
 They recognize that disease outbreaks are preventable.
 They adopt health management practices to prevent the introduction and/or spread of diseases in Ontario's herds.

 There are very sound economic reasons for disease prevention.
-Some herd owners spend thousands of dollars each year fighting disease outbreaks.
-There are many more costs associated with chronic diseases that may go unnoticed.
-In addition to the costs of health care, valuable livestock and production are also lost.
+Introduction of disease has costs associated with the treatment and care of ill animals, and loss of production and valuable livestock.
 Animal welfare, pride in stockmanship and peace of mind are also major incentives to minimize disease occurrence.

 Some diseases can be spread through the air.
 These are difficult to prevent.
 However, good biosecurity, nutrition, early disease detection and overall health management will help minimize the impact of air-borne diseases.

-Contagious diseases are transmitted directly from an infected animal to an uninfected animal.
-This is the most common method of disease transmission amongst animals.
-There are four main strategies for managing the potential introduction of disease when adding animals to the farm.
+This is the most common method of contagious disease transmission among animals is transmission from an infected animal.
+There are 4 main strategies for managing the potential introduction of disease when adding animals to the farm.

 Maintain a closed herd

-The first method is not to purchase cattle.
+The first method is to maintain a closed herd.
+Do not introduce new cattle into an existing herd.
 For practical reasons there are few truly closed herds in Ontario.
 Owners would have to strictly adhere to the following requirements:

 - use home-grown replacements for maintaining and increasing herd size